 The primary channels for distribution and sales of U.S. goods in Bangladesh are through resident agents, representatives, and licensed distributors.
 Many of Bangladesh’s imports are purchased through tender or direct purchase by public sector corporations, autonomous bodies, and government-controlled corporations.
 These agencies often prefer to deal with local firms acting as exclusive agents or licensed distributors of foreign manufacturers and suppliers.
 In the private sector too, businesses prefer to deal with agents to ensure after-sales service and a continuous supply of spare parts, as well as to resolve any future technical problems.
 Non-exclusive arrangements are common for commodities and products such as bulk agricultural commodities, chemicals, and metals, where brand names are not as important.

 U.S. exporters are cautioned to carefully screen any potential agents working on their behalf.
-The U.S. Embassy’s experience suggests a significant proportion of local agents do not adhere to U.S. business ethics standards.
+The U.S. Embassy’s experience suggests a significant proportion of local agents do not adhere to U.S. standards of business ethics.
 Many local agents admit to having paid bribes and using undue influence to get a public procurement contract awarded.
-Companies should exercise caution when hiring local agents and thoroughly educate them about acceptable business practices.
+Companies need to exercise caution when hiring local agents and thoroughly educate them about acceptable business practices.
 Companies should monitor local agents’ activities closely.
 Personal interviews are useful in discussing a business proposal with a potential agent or distributor.
 Close political ties with the current government do not automatically guarantee success, as new governments have delayed or re-tendered deals approved by their predecessors.

 Establishing an Office